In the shape-shifting city of Hong Kong, history comes in the form of food

 Food concierge and experiential tour company Little Adventures in Hong Kong explores the territory's culinary journey

 Shops open and close in the blink of an eye.
 Skyscrapers spring up out of nowhere.
 The skyline never remains the same for long.

-Unlike cities with old bones -- like London and Paris -- there aren't as many tangible artifacts in this Asian metropolis of 8 million people.
+Unlike cities with old bones – such as London and Paris – there aren’t as many tangible artifacts in this Asian metropolis of 8 million people.

 The most reliable Hong Kong history comes not in museums or architecture, but rather, in the form of food.

 “If you want to experience Hong Kong of the 1960s, you really have to look at food because it’s mainly the food that has survived intact,” says Daisann McLane, who runs food concierge and experiential tour company Little Adventures in Hong Kong.

 The group’s food and culture walks take travelers into the delicious underbelly of Cantonese life – uncovering everything from cafes and bakeries to markets and tea shops.